-Cornrow braids don't have to appear in straight braids.
+While it is the most common braiding hair style for black women, cornrow braids don't have to appear in straight braids.
 Once the top portion of the head has been braided, the remaining portion of the hair can be braided or left down.

 Loose cornrows that are raised above the scalp can be added to the hair in a similar fashion to traditional cornrows.
-As with any style of cornrow, beads or other adornments can be added to the end of the braid to bring some color into the hair.
+As with any style of cornrow, beads or other adornments can be put on to the end of the braid to bring some color into the hair.

 Cornrow Braids With Messy Strands

-To add some sassy chic style to your cornrows, leave the ends of the hair strands unbraided and hanging free.
+To add some serious sass to your cornrows, leave the ends of the hair strands unbraided to hang free.
 If you choose to style the ends, try curling them on a small barrel iron or microbraids.

 Braided Ponytail With Cornrows

-Traditional Goddess Braids
+Traditional Goddess Black Braided Hair

-Goddess Braid Variation
+Goddess Braid Design Variation

 Goddess Braids with Cornrows

-Small and Large Combination
+Small and Large Combination Braid Designs

-Combining small traditional African American braids, such as box braids, with larger, loose braids is a unique way to create an eye-catching style.
+Combining small traditional African American braids, such as box braids, with larger, looser braids is a unique way to create an eye-catching style.

 Two-Strand Twist Braids

 Like the name suggests, two strand twists use two strands of hair to create a twisted braid rather than using three strands of hair like many other braid styles.
 The size of twists varies greatly; smaller twists are perfect for using in other styles, like this partial updo, while large twists can be simpler to do and are less time consuming.

 Short Two-Strand Beaded Twists

 Beads are a popular add-on enhancement for twisted braids (and three-strand braids).
 To get this look, simply twist or braid the hair.
-Moisturize with water and a moisturizing gel to seal the hair shaft while braiding.
+Hydrate with water and a moisturizing gel to seal the hair shaft while braiding.

-Once all the hair is braided, add beads to selected individual braids or all of them.
-Use small, ouchless rubber bands to secure the beads.
+Whichever arrangement you decide to go for, use small, ouchless rubber bands to secure the beads.
 These styles typically last about two to three weeks.

 Two-Strand Twists in a Ponytail

-Hair Weaves and Braids
+Hair Weaves and Braid Hair Styles

 Hair weave techniques are often combined with braids to create lush hairstyles or add highlights.
-Stylists use synthetic or human hair extensions and incorporate the hair strands into a particular braid style such as cornrows or micro braids.
+Stylists use synthetic or human hair extensions and incorporate the hair strands into a particular braid style, such as cornrows or micro braids.

 Microbraiding is a popular method of styling African American hair.
 Microbraids are typically used to add extensions to the hair.
 This is a popular way to add permanent extensions, as it doesn't damage the hair as much as other methods.

-Styles like this have extensions braided into the top of the hair while the rest of the natural hair and the extensions hang loose in a free flowing manner.
+Styles like this have extensions braided into the top of the hair while the rest of the natural hair and the extensions hang loose in a free-flowing manner.
 Many times the braids are so small that they are barely noticeable.
 Women planning on getting microbraids should expect to be at the salon for several hours and for multiple sessions, as this process tends to take a long time.

 Box braids are small braids done to the entire head of hair.
-The braids are small, but large enough to be noticed.
+The braids are small but large enough to be noticed.
 Most importantly, these braids are easy to maintain, and easy to style.
 Box braids can be left hanging straight or styled into an updo or ponytail, just like unbraided hair.
 It is important to keep the braided hair well conditioned and hydrated to ensure it doesn't become damaged.

 Box Braids with Extensions